-Atmospheric emission and deposition is now identified as the greatest source of mercury to the Great Lakes region (Evers et al., 2011).
-Atmospheric mercury can travel from distant global and regional sources, or can be released locally and remain in the Great Lakes region (Evers et al., 2011).
-An isotopic mixing model (Lepak et al. 2015) identified three primary mercury sources for sediments: atmospheric, industrial, and watershed-derived.
-Results indicate atmospheric sources dominate in Lakes Huron, Superior, and Michigan sediments while watershed-derived and industrial sources dominate in Lakes Erie and Ontario sediments.
+Atmospheric emission and deposition is now identified as the greatest source of mercury to the Great Lakes basin (Evers et al., 2011).
+Atmospheric mercury can travel from distant global and regional sources, or can be released locally and remain in the Great Lakes basin (Evers et al., 2011).
+An isotopic mixing model (Lepak et al. 2015) identified three primary mercury sources for sediments: atmospheric, direct industrial, and watershed-derived.
+Results indicate atmospheric sources dominate in Lakes Huron, Superior, and Michigan sediments, while watershed-derived and industrial sources dominate in Lakes Erie and Ontario sediments.
 Comparison of signatures in predatory fish from three lakes reveals that bioaccumulated mercury is more isotopically similar to atmospherically derived mercury than a lake's sediment.
-An improved global emission inventory for the period 1990 to 2010 (Zhang et al. 2016) found a 20% decrease in total mercury emissions and a 30% decrease in anthropogenic Hg0 emissions, with much larger decreases in North America and Europe offsetting the effect of increasing emissions in Asia.
-The large trends observed in North America and Europe reflect the phase-out of mercury from commercial products as well as the co-benefit from SO2 and NOx emission controls on coal-fired utilities.
+An improved global emission inventory for the period 1990 to 2010 (Zhang et al. 2016) found a 20% decrease in total mercury emissions and a 30% decrease in anthropogenic elemental mercury emissions, with much larger decreases in North America and Europe offsetting the effect of increasing emissions in Asia.
+The large trends observed in North America and Europe reflect the phase-out of mercury from commercial products as well as the co-benefit from sulfur dioxide (SO2) and nitrogen oxides (NOx) emission controls on coal-fired utilities.